evveryaaaa/hello-github-actions/README.md

   Choose 3-5 steps for your course.
   The first step is always the hardest, so pick something easy!
   Link to docs.github.com for further explanations.
-  Encourage users to open new tabs for steps!
+  Encourage users to open new tabs for steps yeah!
 -->

 <details id=1>